Ferritin: Immune response

 Ferritin concentrations increase drastically in the presence of an infection or cancer.
 Endotoxins are an up-regulator of the gene coding for ferritin, thus causing the concentration of ferritin to rise.
 By contrast, organisms such as Pseudomonas, although possessing endotoxin, cause plasma ferritin levels to drop significantly within the first 48 hours of infection.
 Thus, the iron stores of the infected body are denied to the infective agent, impeding its metabolism.

 Stress response

-The concentration of ferritin has been shown to increase in response to stresses such as anoxia; this implies that it is an acute phase protein.
+The concentration of ferritin has been shown to increase in response to stresses such as anoxia, which implies that it is an acute phase protein.

 Mitochondria

 Mitochondrial ferritin has many roles pertaining to molecular function.
 It participates in ferroxidase activity, binding, iron ion binding, oxidoreductase activity, ferric iron binding, metal ion binding as well as transition metal binding.
 Within the realm of biological processes it participates in oxidation-reduction, iron ion transport across membranes and cellular iron ion homeostasis.